 If you’re just getting started with open-book management, it’s okay to ease into the process by simply reporting or sharing the financials at the end of each period.
-By sharing the company’s financial results and opening the books to employees, it shows you can trust them with that information…as long as there’s nothing damaging they can do with those numbers.
+By sharing the company’s financial results and opening the books to employees, it shows you can trust them with information.

-Think about it - sharing a past financial report is only so useful…you can’t change history.
-Look at this video clip where long-time open-book practitioner, Harlan Geiser of Integrity Technology Solutions explains the difference between reporting and managing open-book.
+Think about it - sharing a past financial report is only so useful because we can’t change history.
 The true power of open-book management comes when you use your company’s living financial statements to forecast and change financial results that have yet to occur – in The Great Game of Business, we call this practice “forward forecasting.”
+Check out this video clip where long-time open-book practitioner Harlan Geiser of Integrity Technology Solutions explains the difference between reporting and managing open-book.

 By allowing your employees access to real-time financials, it’s important to make sure that they fully comprehend those reports.
 They may understand how their individual actions and behaviors impact the bottom line, but you need to make sure they understand all the data to their fullest potential.
 In order for them to do so, this may require some additional education and opportunities.

-Keep employees in the loop on a consistent basis.
-If you’re not getting your employees at various levels together to share information, you’re missing a big opportunity to keep everyone informed, focused and dedicated to the game.
+Keep employees in the loop on a consistent basis through your weekly Huddle.
+If you’re not getting your employees at various levels together to share information, you’re missing a big opportunity to keep everyone informed, focused and dedicated to The Game.

 If you’re in the pattern of getting employees together to share information, you’ll soon come to realize that information sharing is a two-way street.
 Open-book management comes to life when you move from sharing the numbers with your employees to them sharing the numbers with you.
 Your employees are bright, competent people.
 After all, you’ve educated them about your company’s goals and taught them the basic premises of business financials.
 Now, it’s time to let them track the operational and financial metrics they most closely effect.

-Giving employees the power to keep track of their own daily progress, allowing them to tell you how they’re doing and what they need to do their job better will not only free-up the leadership team from micro-managing employees, but it also empowers employees to think proactively about how they do their jobs.
+Give employees the power to keep track of their own daily progress.
+Allowing them to tell you how they’re doing and what they need to do their job better will not only free-up the leadership team from micro-managing employees, but it also empowers employees to think proactively about how they do their jobs.